Rohan-K-250597/password-manager/README.md

-# Anzen: Password Manager with Email 2FA
+# Password Manager with Email 2FA

-**Anzen** is a secure and user-friendly password management application developed using the MERN stack (MongoDB, Express.js, React, Node.js).
+**Pasword Manager** is a secure and user-friendly password management application developed using the MERN stack (MongoDB, Express.js, React, Node.js).
 This application aims to securely store and manage user passwords with added protection through email-based two-factor authentication (2FA).

 ## Table of Contents